deceptikhan81/Hangman-Project-Board/README.md

 The fourth possibility is that the player enters a valid guess of one letter.
 Then we have to update the game state with their guess using the else statement at 4, which we’ll do in the next section.

+Updating the Game State:
+Once the player has entered a valid guess, we must update the game’s answerArray according to the guess.
+To do that, we add the following code to the else statement: u for (var j = 0; j < word.length; j++) {
+v if (word[j] === guess) {
+ answerArray[j] = guess;
+w remainingLetters--;
+ }
+}
+At u, we create a for loop with a new looping variable called j, which runs from 0 up to word.length.
+(We’re using j as the variable in this loop because we already used i in the previous for loop.)
+We use this loop to step through each letter of word.
+For example, let’s say word is pancake.
+The first time around this loop, when j is 0, word[j] will be "p".
+The next time, word[j] will be "a", then "n", "c", "a", "k", and finally "e".
+At v, we use if (word[j] === guess) to check whether the current letter we’re looking at matches the player’s guess.
+If it does, we use answerArray[j] = guess to update the answer array with JavaScript for Kids
+©2015, Nick Morgan
+Creating a Hangman Game 117
+the current guess.
+For each letter in the word that matches guess, we update the answer array at the corresponding point.
+This works because the looping variable j can be used as an index for answerArray just as it can be used as an index for word,